wultra/powerauth-crypto/docs/Activation-Recovery.md

 1. PowerAuth Server changes the record status of new activation to `ACTIVE`.

-1. (optional) If "old activation" is available, then PowerAuth Server changes its status to `REMOVED`.
+1. (optional) If "original activation" is available, then PowerAuth Server changes its status to `REMOVED`.

 1. PowerAuth Server encrypts response, containing `ACTIVATION_ID`, `CTR_DATA`, `KEY_SERVER_PUBLIC` with the same key as was used for ECIES level 2 decryption.
 This data is once more time encrypted by Intermediate Server Application, with the same key from ECIES level 1, and the response is sent to the PowerAuth Client.